Alocasia 'Bambino Arrow' – Care and Information

 Why are the leaves of my Alocasia 'Bambino Arrow' turning yellow?

-Yellowing leaves can result from overwatering, insufficient light, or natural aging; assess and adjust care practices as needed.
+Yellowing leaves can result from overwatering, insufficient light, or natural aging; adjust care practices as needed.

 Alocasia 'Bambino Arrow'